jessicarobo/pink-wool/README.md

 ![pink-wool admin panel](pink-wool-panel.png)

+## Commands

+pink-wool.sh COMMAND

+- **install**: installs Minecraft and the Pink Wool control panel, and all dependencies like Java and Caddy
+- **minecraft-only**: non-interactively installs Minecraft and a systemd service
+- **uninstall**: deletes Pink Wool and the folder where it installed Minecraft
+- **update**: checks for a new version for Pink Wool
+- **backup**: Saves the Minecraft folder as a .zip (works best if Minecraft is not running)
+- **do "RCON COMMAND"**: sends a command to the Minecraft console!
+For example, `do "say hiiii"` or `do "op JessicaRobo"`
+- **help**: help

+Web control panel commands: start, stop, restart, backup

 ## To-do

 - tutorial video
-- uninstaller
-- updater
-- ability to input rcon commands directly into the web panel, at the very least `say` and `op`
+- beefier control panel (better ui, support for update and exec)
-- implement (programmer word meaning "steal") xpaw's status php
+- implement (programmer word meaning "steal") xpaw's status php (maybe no longer needed)
-- broader distro support (get Java for both Debians and later Ubuntus)
+- broader distro support (CentOS is weird)
-- More consistent style (no colons after questions)
+- broader architecture support

 ## Changelog